avila-a/Capstone-Project-ASDS/Notes and meetings/Notes on capstone project.md

 - [ ] Choose which Cities I will start with

   - [ ] Choose based on Relevance, if it's NUTS2, better, If I have the geography, better.
-  - [ ] Find the name of the city that had an specially bad effect (small city in the border)
+  - [ ] Find the name of the city that had an specially bad effect (small city in the border) (possibly Aachen)

 - [ ] Review that all sources and statistics make sense in size and in interpretation.